holcay92/Mangala-Game/README.md

 • You don’t need to implement a GUI.
 However, you need to display the current game status after each move.
 You can use console for getting input and printing the board status.

+Your program will end execution when one of the players has no stones in her holes.
+This player will put the stones in the holes of the opponent to her box.

+The winner will
+be the one who has more number of stones in her own box at the end of the game.